Christianity in Sri Lanka: Catholicism

 In the pre-colonial era, Nestorian Christians and St. Thomas Christians were both present in Sri Lanka.
 These two groups later established a union with the Catholic Church.
 After Yahballaha III, the Nestorians accepted union with the Catholic Church.
 Father Jordanus arrived in Sri Lanka in 1329 and Giovanni de Marignolli arrived as Papal Legate in 1348/49 to assist the Christians in the country.
-There were also Catholic travellers such as Odoric of Pordenone who visited Sri Lanka.
+There were also Catholic travellers, such as Odoric of Pordenone, who visited Sri Lanka.

 Catholicism was formally introduced by the Portuguese in 1505.
 6.19% of the population (1,261,194 persons) is Catholic, according to the 2012 census.
 Catholicism thus constitutes approximately 83.5% of the Christian population as of census day 2012.

 Catholicism was first introduced by the Portuguese, who left a notable mark in that Portuguese surnames are still used by many Catholics.
 Dutch missionaries tried to spread Protestantism after the Portuguese were expelled, but most Sri Lankan Christians are now Catholics.
 There is an archbishop and 11 other bishops.
-The dioceses are: